microsoft/ConversationLearner-Samples/README.md

 You're now using Conversation Learner and can create and teach a Conversation Learner model.

-## Tutorials, demos, and switching between bots
+## Tutorials, demos, and switching between Bots

-The instructions above started the generic empty bot.
-To run a tutorial or demo bot instead:
+The instructions above started the generic empty Bot.
+To run a tutorial or demo Bot instead:

 1. If you have the Conversation Learner web UI open, return to the list of models at http://localhost:5050/home.

-2. If another bot is running (like `npm start` or `npm run demo-pizza`), stop it.
+2. If another Bot is running (like `npm start` or `npm run demo-pizza`), stop it.
 You do not need to stop the UI process, or close the web browser.

-3. Run a demo bot from the command line (step 2 above).
+3. Run a demo Bot from the command line (step 2 above).
 Demos include:

   ```bash
   npm run tutorial-general